tiagoj61/Analysis-Ips-and-Hops/README.md

   before use the Gephi, you need to prepare the information for it, in execel, create a colum named id<br/>
   this colum need to has a crescent number begins by zero until the number of site's ips and after this collum<br/>
-  create a collun named table who has all the ips one by one, one for line
+  create a collun named table who has all the ips one by one, one for line and save with the extension ".csv"<br/>

+  now you can open the Gephi, create new project and import this archive with the nodes.<br/>

+  create other archive for the edges by analysis the content build by the code and in one collum named source<br/>
+  this collum will be content for the node who the ip is jumping, and another collum named target with the content<br/>
+  of the node who is the target of the jumping.<br/>

+  #### Exemple

+  Node.csv
+  Edges.csv